Project Kick-off Meeting

 Divide up the whiteboard into five sections, or hang 5 pieces of butcher's paper on the wall, to use with the core activities.
 Label them as "Vision statement", "Drivers", "Functional scope", Non-functional scope", and "Stakeholders".
 Also prepare a piece of butcher's paper with the scales for the Trade-off Sliders activity, and stash that off to the side.

-On a separate whiteboard section or piece of paper, write the list of activities you've selected – this will serve as the session's agenda.
+On a separate whiteboard section or piece of paper, write the list of activities you've selected – this will serve as the project kick-off meeting's agenda.

 Set the stage (5 min)